demisto/content/Packs/SophosCentral/README.md

 # content-sophos-central

-Note: Support for this pack will be moving to the partner around 2021-11-29.
+Note: Support for this pack will be moving to the partner around November 29, 2021.